EonClaw/DIY-Flight-Controller-STM32F411CEU6/README.md

 INAV 5.1.0 Firmware

+Features:
+BMI160
+MPU6050
+Blackbox

 To verify pin assignments: Open Configurator, in CLI - type "resource".

 No warranties.
-Use at your own risk especially the MPU6050.
+Use at your own risk.

-Do tests with no propellers attached.

 Recommended Settings:

 ESC Dshot300 with Bluejay Firmware 48Khz - Remember your ESC version (better download a copy) first before Upgrading.

-set looptime = 1000
+set looptime = 1000 (CLI)

 Changelog from Original MatekF411 Target: